Portfolio

 - A lightweight transformer model, treating CpG regions as tokens with embeddings and self-attention to capture genomic dependencies.

-Spatial transcriptomics captures gene expression while preserving tissue architecture, enabling the study of cellular organization and microenvironments.
-However, identifying coherent spatial domains, regions of similar expression patterns and spatial context, remains challenging.
 Graph Neural Networks (GNNs) are great for this type of data because they can model both gene expression features and spatial neighborhood relationships.
 In this project, I implemented a mini Graph Autoencoder (GAE) from scratch in PyTorch to learn unsupervised spatial embeddings of tissue spots from a toy Visium H&E dataset provided by Squidpy (a 10x Genomics Visium H&E mouse brain section (~2,700 spots, ~33k genes)).

 Figure: Baseline PCA + KMeans.